russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ```
 {{< /terminal >}}

-This part of the Azure CLI is, at the time of writing this post, in preview, so you may get the following prompt, if you do, follow the on-screen instructions:
+This part of the Azure CLI is, at the time of writing this post, in preview, so you may get the following prompt; if you do, follow the on-screen instructions:

 {{< terminal title="Do you need to install the extension?" >}}
 ```